lrotermund/blog/content/posts/symfony-and-htmx-poc.md

-The choice of Symfony as PHP framework for the backend is simply based on the fact that we at [tasko Products GmbH](https://www.tasko.de/) primarily use PHP and Symfony for backend development and the PoC was created as a training experiment for tasko.
+The choice of Symfony as PHP framework for the backend is simply based on the fact that we at [tasko Products GmbH](https://www.tasko.de/) primarily use PHP and Symfony for backend development and the PoC was created as an experiment for tasko.

 Of course, you can implement HTMX with any backend language.
 In particular, based on my personal preference, I would recommend taking a look at Golang.
 The